golang-design/research/content/posts/zero-alloc-call-sched.md

 }
 ```

-Be careful with micro benchmarks here, as we discussed in our previous
+Be careful with micro-benchmarks here: Referring to our previous
-research [^bench-time], let's use the `bench`
+discussion about the time measurement of benchmarks [^bench-time],
-tool [^bench-tool] for benchmarking. `bench` is tool for executing
+let us use the benchmarking tool [^bench-tool].
+The `bench` is a tool
-Go benchmarks reliably.
-It automatically locks machine's performance
+for executing Go benchmarks reliably, and it automatically locks
-and execute benchmarks 10x by default to eliminate system measurement error:
+the machine's performance and executes benchmarks 10x by default
+to eliminate system measurement error:

 ```
 $ bench